 Why should podcast be a part of your marketing strategy?

 The podcast boom has only just begun.
 Due to its ease of consumption, podcast listenership has grown tremendously over the past few years.
 Not only does podcast fit seamlessly into an audience’s lifestyle, it also appeals to audiences that are affluent and information-hungry.
 According to Podcast Insights, in Feb 2021, there were just over 1.75 million podcasts as compared to an astonishing figure of 600 million blogs.
-Needless to say, the demand for podcast has been growing steadily with lesser market saturation.
+Needless to say, the demand for podcast has been growing steadily but with lesser market saturation.

 Putting your voice out there